Chart Color Schemes

 The exceptional employment performance in Mount Annan places it among Australia's strongest labour markets

 Mount Annan has a skilled workforce with essential services sectors well represented.
-The unemployment rate as of June 2025 is 2.0%.
+Its unemployment rate is 2.0%, lower than Greater Sydney's 4.2%.

 Frequently Asked Questions - Employment